-The American Swedish Institute is family friendly!
-We offer families a fun and welcoming place to explore traditions, immigration, handcraft and art.
-Be sure to visit the Youth & Family section of our website for information about special programs and resources we offer for children, youth, and families.
+The American Swedish Institute offers families a fun and welcoming place to explore traditions, immigration, handcraft and art.
+Be sure to visit the Youth & Family section of our website for information about special programs and resources for children, youth, and families.

-Baby strollers are welcomed at the ASI with ample room in the NCC and on our grounds.
-Space is often tight in the historic Turnblad Mansion, and we recommend using an umbrella stroller or a front pack.
-The use of strollers may be restricted in special exhibition galleries due to certain loan restrictions and high visitor volume in these areas.
+Strollers are welcome in the NCC and on ASI grounds though space is often tight in the historic Turnblad Mansion, The use of strollers may be restricted in special exhibition galleries due to loan restrictions and high visitor volume.

-Visitors with infants will find baby changing stations in our public and family restrooms located on the 1st and 2nd floors of the NCC and the Lower Level of the Turnblad Mansion.
+Family changing stations are available in our public and family restrooms located on the 1st and 2nd floors of the NCC and the Lower Level of the Turnblad Mansion.

 Food and drink are not permitted in the historic Turnblad Mansion or the Osher Gallery.
-FIKA, ASI's café, offers family friendly options, or pack a picnic and enjoy our outdoor garden spaces.
+FIKA, ASI's café, offers family friendly meals, or pack a picnic and enjoy our outdoor garden spaces.

 Youth Gallery and Guides